 The rest of us have remained true to the dying words of James.
 We have spent our tears, wait in prayer, live by faith, journey by the laws of God, and fear the awful judgment that is near.
 We are only a few; but, that all prophesy offers.
 “Nevertheless when the Son of man cometh, shall he find faith on the earth?”
 (Luke 18:8) “8 And the daughter of Zion is left as a cottage in a vineyard, as a lodge in a garden of cucumbers, as a besieged city.
 9 Except the LORD of hosts had left unto us a very small remnant, we should have been as Sodom, and we should have been like unto Gomorrah.”
 (Isa.
 1) “Be in pain, and labour to bring forth, O daughter of Zion, like a woman in travail: for now shalt thou go forth out of the city, and thou shalt dwell in the field, and thou shalt go even to Babylon; there shalt thou be delivered; there the LORD shall redeem thee from the hand of thine enemies.”
 (Micah 4:10)

-The 2,000 year time of the Gentiles ended.
+The Times of the Gentiles ended in 1967.
 The hopes of billions were lost with the martyred blood of the latter day prophets.
 There are many prophecies that address the loss of the final Gentile dispensation.
-"The earth also is defiled under the inhabitants thereof; because they have transgressed the laws, changed the ordinance, broken the everlasting covenant."
+“The earth also is defiled under the inhabitants thereof; because they have transgressed the laws, changed the ordinance, broken the everlasting covenant.”
 (Isa.
 24:5)

 The exact time of this last apostasy was given by Jesus, “And they [Jews] shall fall by the edge of the sword, and shall be led away captive into all nations: and Jerusalem shall be trodden down of the Gentiles, until the times of the Gentiles be fulfilled.”
 (Luke 21:24) This was fulfilled in 1967, after the six day war; when Jerusalem was no longer “trodden down of the Gentiles.”
 This evidently marked the beginning of the final forty year generation of mankind before the return of Jesus, “Verily I say unto you, This generation shall not pass away, till all be fulfilled.”
 (Luke 21:32)